-ASCII American Standard Code for Information Interchange. Â Pronounced “ass-key.” it is the character sets used in almost all present-day computers.
-US-ASCII uses only the lower seven bits (character points 0 to 127) to convey some control codes, space, numbers,most basic punctuation, and unaccented letters a-z and A-Z. Newer codes use more bits in a RS 274x format for more object definition.
+ASCII American Standard Code for Information Interchange. Â Pronounced “ass-key.” is the character sets used in almost all present-day computers.
+US-ASCII uses only the lower seven bits (character points 0 to 127) to convey some control codes, space, numbers, most basic punctuation, and unaccented letters a-z and A-Z. Newer codes use more bits in a RS 274x format for more object definition.

 Aspect Ratio A ratio of the PCB thickness to the diameter of the smallest hole.

-Assembly A number of avtive and passive electronic components (parts), subassemblies, or any combination thereof joined together.
+Assembly A number of active and passive electronic components (parts), subassemblies, or any combination thereof joined together.
 We provide turnkey PCB and assembly services.

 ATE ATE stands for Automatic Test Equipment that automatically analyzes functional or static parameters in order to evaluate performance.

 B-Stage Material Sheet material impregnated with a resin cured to an intermediate stage (B-stage resin).
-Prepreg is the popular term.
+Prepreg is a popular term.

 B-Stage Resin A thermosetting resin that is in an intermediate state of cure.

-Barrel The cylinder formed by plating through a drilled hole.
+Barrel The cylinder is formed by plating through a drilled hole.